frontend-er/BOL.md/README.md

-This is site for "Degining of Life Moldova"
+This is site for "Begining of Life Moldova"